Yinkusadel/14-fcc-technical-documentation-page/README.md

-# Project Name
+# Technical Documentation Page

-> One paragraph statement about the project.
+> A technical documentation page using html and css.

 ![screenshot](./app_screenshot.png)